 In the second scenario, the product manager is focusing on doing just their job well, whereas a product leader is now focused on responsibly coaching others to be good at their jobs.
 As you think about making that jump, you're not going from being really good in confidence in your own job and how you do it to now having to train others how to be as good if not better than you at the job.

-Product Leader: Depth of focus is product team performance
+Product leader: Depth of focus is product team performance

 In retrospect, really, I took away opportunities from my direct reports to really learn and grow.
 I got myself stuck in the weeds where I could have been working alongside someone else.